Iliyan-Y/CV/README.md

 On my previous job I had to make sure that every resident request is completed by the end of the day.
 So I've split and organized the tasks, communicated with my collages and departments to make sure everything is done.

 **Fast learner**
-Last year at my free time I've learned by myself Ruby, React, Node.js, JavaScript and I was able to build on my own a full stack [blog page](https://blog-anything.herokuapp.com/).
+Last year In my spare time I have learned by myself Ruby, React, Node.js, JavaScript and I was able to build on my own a full stack [blog page](https://blog-anything.herokuapp.com/).
 I surprised all my friends and family when I decided to go and study in a foreign country without knowing the language - for one year I've learned Italian and I've taken all my First year exams.

 #### Additional skills